-Using a Physical Demands Analysis, PDAs, for the position, the FCE process compares the health status, body functions and structures of the individual to the demands of the job and the work environment.
+Using a Physical Demands Analysis (PDA), the FCE process compares the health status, body functions and structures of the individual to the demands of the job and the work environment.
 Information and interpretation gained through the functional test should take into account the historical, medical, and physical examination findings, and the psychological and motivational status of the individual.

 What are the benefits of booking a Functional Capacity Evaluation through SureHire?

 - Centralized booking department which will provide confirmation of appointment within 24 hours.

 - National Network – SureHire is able to provision Functional Capacity Evaluations across Canada.

 - Standardized reporting template – all clinicians who complete Functional Capacity Evaluations through SureHire submit their finalized report on a standardized Functional Capacity Evaluation report template.